Overtime - Episode #373 (Originally aired 1/15/16)

 Ooh, is that right?
 That's very liberal, yes.

-Wow.
 And they always pick, I mean, if you have AIDS or you're a slave, you're always going to win the Oscar.

-I feel like his birthday is having a weird effect on him.
-No, but I mean, it's true.
+I don't know.
+I feel like his birthday is having a weird effect on me.

-If you play somebody who is some sort of an affliction, you're going to what you're going to play.
+if you play somebody who is some sort of an affliction, you're going to what you're going to play.
 Or Republican, Julianne Moore.

 An Emmy.
 It was an Emmy, but still.

 Okay.
-Republican, same chatty.
+Republican, same category.

 Not really the same thing.
 A little bit.